If there is one style that celebrates humility, practicality and affordability, then it is surely the industrial style kitchen.

 Don’t be afraid to combine woods in contrasting undertones, adding casual elegance to an industrial kitchen.
 Contrasting natural tones also provide the bulk of the colour for the kitchen, so the palette feels varied but not out of control.

-Concrete is another favourite material of industrial-chic.
+Similar to modern design kitchen, concrete is another favourite material of industrial-chic.
 Few materials appear more no-nonsense while still giving subtle textural richness.
-Exposed structural columns make a definite statement as does concrete floors or walls.
+Exposed structural columns make a definite statement as do polished concrete floors or walls.

 You can also imitate the concrete vibe with neutral or warm grey paint, rather than using actual concrete.
-Another industrial style element that adds character are old subway tiles.
+Another industrial style element that adds character is old subway tiles.